PIERS LANE

 If you have lost someone you love, you may be struggling.
 Piers is founder of a support group called Love & Loss for people who have been bereaved.
 There is no charge and anyone over the age of 18 is welcome to attend.
 You can come once or as often as you like.

-Clarke Foley Centre, Cunliffe Road, Ilkley, West Yorkshire, LS29 9DZ
+he address is: Clarke Foley Centre, Cunliffe Road, Ilkley, West Yorkshire, LS29 9DZ

 The other group takes place at J E Spences, Otley Rd, Adel, Leeds LS16 8AA (opposite Lawnswood Crematorium) and takes place on the second Monday of each month from 7pm.
-There is level access at J E Spences.
-Call on 0113 834 6894 for more information, or contact Piers for the next date.
+Call o0113 834 6894 for more information, or contact Piers for the next date.
+There is level access.

 THINGS TO DO RIGHT NOW THAT CAN HELP